 Gifts and Memorials

-Cash Donations: Undesignated gifts are added to a library Endowment Reserve to help fund major projects or acquisitions.
+- Cash Donations: Undesignated gifts are a much appreciated addition to library revenues that can help fund acquisitions, special programs, or major projects.
 Click here for the printable form.

 How to Donate

-For more information, contact the Library Business Office 734-241-5277 or your local branch librarian.
+For more information about donations, contact the Library Business Office at 734-241-5770 or your local branch librarian.